jiangyigithub/my_offer/longman3000/vlog/30resolution.md

 **respect**
 *respect for*
 An important prerequisite for the price system to work is an economy-wide respect for property rights.

 **respectively**
 In terms of population, California and New York rank first and second respectively.

 **respond**
+*respond to*
+Responding to the news, Mr Watt appealed for calm.

+People respond to incentives.

 **response**
 **responsibility**
 **responsible**